 - Risk of dystocia (obstructed labour) during delivery

-- Uterine rupture causing foetal death and maternal mortality
+- Uterine rupture causing fetal death and maternal mortality

 - Ulceration of the visible tissue